MARTIMM/raku-mongodb-driver/docs/content-docs/design/design.md

 **ServerPool** is made singleton to make several objects able to select a server.
 The **SocketPool** is like that for the same reason (more than one server needs it). **Monitor** is created only once and then made to run in a thread.
 Its main task is to get information from the mongodb servers. **Client** objects must start the **Monitor** as its first task which is only done once of course.

-## Interactions client and server objects
+## Interactions between client and server objects

 At the creation of the Client object, there are a lot of actions happening to get all parts ready for the next user task.
 Below is an interaction of a **Client**, **Server** and **Monitor** shown followed with cleaning up a **Client**;